Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/09-debug-walkthrough/README.md

 For ease of use, a Vitis IDE exported project, `beamformer_2022_1.ide.zip` can be downloaded from https://www.xilinx.com/bin/public/openDownload?filename=beamformer_2022_1.ide.zip.
 Then import this zip file into the Vitis IDE.

 Step 0.
-Download data files, `beamformer_data.zip` from https://www.xilinx.com/bin/public/openDownload?filename=beamformer_data.zip.
-Unzip this file and save it at the same level as this tutorial's Makefile.
+Download data files, `beamformer_data.zip`, from https://www.xilinx.com/bin/public/openDownload?filename=beamformer_data.zip.
+Unzip this file and save it at the same level as the Makefile of this tutorial.

 Step 1.
-Source the Vitis IDE script or install the Vitis™ IDE.
+Source the Vitis IDE script or install the Vitis IDE.

 Step 2.
-Launch the Vitis IDE using the command **vitis -workspace tutorial**.
+Launch the Vitis IDE using the command `vitis -workspace tutorial`.

 Step 3.
 Click on **File**->**import...**.
 Select **Vitis project exported zip file**->**Next**.
 Browse to the `beamformer.ide.zip` file.
 Click **Next**->**Finish**.

 Step 4.
-You should see the imported beamformer design in the Vitis™ IDE.
+You should see the imported beamformer design in the Vitis IDE.

 After the project is ready in the Vitis IDE, you can move on to the next steps to try out the various debug features in software and hardware emulation and also in hardware.

 **Note**: The imported project specifies a hardware platform path that must be adjusted to your specific installed path to work correctly.
-Click on **`beamformer_system.sprj`** to update the hardware platform path in the Vitis™ IDE.
+Click on **`beamformer_system.sprj`** to update the hardware platform path in the Vitis IDE.

 ## Debug Methodology